IvanIV100/IvanIV100/README.md

 # Welcome to Ivan's GitHub Page!

-Hello there! 👋 I'm Ivan Chodák, an IT student passionate about technology and always eager to learn and explore new things.
+Hello there! 👋 <br />
+I'm Ivan Chodák, an IT student passionate about technology and always eager to learn and explore new things.
 This GitHub page serves as a portfolio showcasing my projects, assignments, and coding journey.

 ## About Me